A Basic Overview of Barefoot Running and its Benefits

 |Vibram Brand fivefingers™ Barefoot Running Shoes|

-Key Points for Barefoot Running
+Key Points for Minimalist Running

 When you begin, bend your knees and keep them bent throughout the run.
 This should help transfer your weight to the front of your feet and decrease the possibility of landing heel first.
 Also, take shorter strides than you did in your running shoes – you may even find that this happens naturally.

-Please keep in mind that there is an unwritten rule on trails: if you want to pass someone, always up on their left and just let them know you’re coming by.
+Please keep in mind that there is an unwritten rule on trails: if you want to pass someone, always come up on their left and just let them know you’re coming by.

 NOTE: In the video, you may see that many of the runners are not landing forefoot first.
 That is because this is a clinic for beginners.
 Landing heel first is a hard habit to break.

-If you would like further information about barefoot running, or if you’re interested in speaking with us, please go to our website,http://www.wakeforestchiropractic.com.
+If you would like further information about minimalist running, or if you’re interested in speaking with us, please go to our website,http://www.wakeforestchiropractic.com.
 If you would like to make an appointment, please get in contact with us by calling 919-562-0302.
 We would be happy to hear from you.
 Thank you.